 The worldwide tendency among IT companies to adapt to agile practices has risen from 82% (2015) to 91% (2018).
 Before Agile approaches evolved and gained global popularity on the market, companies used other methodologies within the software development life cycle to plan, analyze, design, code, assess, and maintain projects.
 Most popular one was waterfall, however, those who engaged in Agile claimed to obtain more quality and productivity during the project execution.
 The software development in Agile can be performed by either collocated teams or distributed.
-Scrum, Agile Modelling and Crystal Clear are some of the most used methods.
+Scrum, Agile Modelling and Crystal Clear are some of the most widely used methods.
 We will compare and contrast how a collocated team and distributed software development work with Agile methodology applied.

 Types of Teams: Collocated vs Distributed Teams

 The software development process can be handled by collocated (in-house) or distributed (remote teams).
 Regarding Agile-driven projects, both types can perform the tasks of project execution with its advantages and disadvantages.
-There are dozens of challenges that can be faced by a client no matter if agile colocation practice is applied, or agile in distributed teams.
+There are dozens of challenges that can be faced by a client no matter if it’s agile colocation practice, or agile in distributed teams.
 Both teams require proper management in terms of communication, progress tracking, timely delivery, and quality.
 In order to bring customer satisfaction, this matter should be highly prioritized during all stages of software development.

 So, let’s see if Agile methodology can show brilliant outcomes while cooperating with geographically dispersed teams and collocated development teams.